zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 the world, in the world of worlds, in the world in the world.
 "After becoming the hopeless in all worlds": "After becoming a hopeless in all worlds; after becoming a desperate man; after becoming a man from desire."
-To become a desire from all the world, you should be alone like a rhino horn.
+To become a desire from all the world, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,